SilasTee/Bike-and-Ride-Hamburg/README.md

 # Bike-and-Ride-Hamburg
-Bike and Ride Stationen in Hamburg
+Alle Bike and Ride Stationen in Hamburg

-LALALALALALAL